andrew/ultimate-awesome/README.md

 - [awesome-speaking](https://github.com/matteofigus/awesome-speaking) - Resources about public speaking.
 - [awesome-quantum-software](https://github.com/qosf/awesome-quantum-software) - Curated list of open-source quantum software projects.
 - [awesome-resources](https://github.com/shahednasser/awesome-resources) - :sunglasses: List of helpful resources added by the community for the community!.
-- [Awesome-Self-Evolving-Agents](https://github.com/EvoAgentX/Awesome-Self-Evolving-Agents) - [Survey] A Comprehensive Survey of Self-Evolving AI Agents: A New Paradigm Bridging Foundation Models and Lifelong Agentic Systems.
 - [awesome-local-ai](https://github.com/janhq/awesome-local-ai) - An awesome repository of local AI tools.
 - [programming-math-science](https://github.com/bobeff/programming-math-science) - This is a list of links to different freely available learning resources about computer programming, math, and science.
 - [awesome-spark](https://github.com/awesome-spark/awesome-spark) - A curated list of awesome Apache Spark packages and resources.